Cho Tae-yong: Career

 Among various other positions, Cho was previously South Korea's First Vice Foreign Minister of Foreign Affairs from 2014 to 2015 and South Korea's Special Representative for Korean Peninsula Peace and Security Affairs from 2013 to 2014.
 Cho also previously served as the South Korean Ambassador to Australia from 2011 to 2013, Ambassador to Ireland from 2008 to 2009, and Director General of the North American Affairs Bureau of the South Korean Foreign Ministry from 2006 to 2007.

 Cho has been working on North Korean affairs since 2004.
 He was Director General of the South Korean foreign ministry's Task Force on North Korea, and deputy head of the South Korean delegation to the six-party talks in Beijing in 2004.
 He was named South Korea's special representative for Korean Peninsula peace and security affairs in 2013, and then became Vice-Minister of Foreign Affairs in 2014.

-On 12 November 2025, Cho was arrested on charges of involvement in the 2024 South Korean martial law crisis.
+On 12 November 2025, Cho was arrested on charges of involvement in the 2024 South Korean martial law crisis, including NIS law violations, dereliction of duty, perjury, destruction of evidence, creation of false official documents and false testimony in parliament.

+On 18 May 2026, he and five other former NIS political appointees including former deputy NIS director Hong Jang-won were also booked for questioning for performing key duties related to the insurrection.

+On 21 May 2026, Cho was found guilty of perjury during his testimony to the National Assembly and falsifying an official document that backed up his false statements, and sentenced to 18 months in prison.
+However Cho was also acquitted of destroying evidence by deleting secure phone call records and violating the NIS Act’s ban on political involvement of the NIS.